 EARLY 1890s

-Henry was elected as an officer in the Carnarvon Royal Arch Chapter 804.
+Henry joined the Carnarvon Royal Arch Chapter 804.

 Comment by Sally Davis: any freemasons’ lodge or chapter has a hierarchy of officers which administer the lodge and carry out its rituals.
 Anyone willing to be an officer is first elected at a low level.
 They then spend one year at each higher level, ending with a year in the top post - Worshipful Master in a craft lodge.